Bringing a Dispute to Small Claims Court

 14. If you are a defendant and you did not prevail, you may appeal.
 If you are the party that instigated the action, and the defendant cross-complained (counterclaimed) against you and you did not prevail in the matter, you may appeal.

 1. Read the Notice of Entry of Judgment (Form SC-130) that you have received from the small claims court.
 It tells you and the other party how the judge ruled.
 If you discover an error in the judgment, you may file a Request to Correct or Vacate Judgment (Form SC-108).
 Either a plaintiff or a defendant may file such a request.

 2. If either of the parties was unable to attend the hearing for good cause, the party who did not appear may file a Notice of Motion to Vacate Judgment (Form SC-135) to request a new hearing in the small claims court.

 3. Judgment debtor – If the other party asserted a claim against you, and you appeared at the hearing, and the judge decided against you, and there is good reason for you to believe that the judge made a mistake, you may file a Notice of Appeal (Form SC-140) to obtain a new hearing before a different judge.

-6. Judgment debtor – After the judgment creditor has received full payment, make sure that the judgment creditor files an Acknowledgment of Satisfaction of Judgment (Form EJ-100) with the small claims court.
+6. Judgment debtor – After paying the judgment creditor in full, ask the judgment creditor to file an Acknowledgment of Satisfaction of Judgment (Form EJ-100) with the small claims court.

 7. Judgment creditor – File an Acknowledgment of Satisfaction of Judgment (Form EJ-100) with the court when the judgment debt is paid, or take steps to collect the judgment.